 Chemicals used to aid with examination include Lugol’s iodine, isopropyl alcohol, and formalin (at 4% concentration).

-The microscopy subjects on the site have been photographed using various Canon DSLRs mounted to the microscope.
+The microscopy subjects on the site have been photographed using various Canon DSLR and mirrorless cameras mounted to the microscope.
 The photos are processed and filed using Adobe Lightroom.
-Focus stacking (Zerene stacker) has also been used to generate many of the images and Toupview software to make mesurements.
+Focus stacking (Zerene stacker) has also been used to generate many of the images and Toupview software to make measurements.

 Thanks to Bill Brierley of the Freshwater Biological Association in Windermere.
 The importance of getting species’ names correct is high on the agenda so with that in mind I visited the FBA at Windermere and met with Director Bill Brierley who very kindly took time to show us around and discussed ways we could be helped in dealing with taxonomy questions.
 That process is paying off with very good contacts for example Chris Carter who has been a huge help with Desmids.
 Thanks also to Tony Pattinson, member of the Quekett microscopy club, for help with identification.

 And thanks also to the Aquaculture training staff at the NAFC Marine Centre in Salloway who have offered their boundless advice, encouragement and coffee!